As a main rule, a fee is charged for a change of name.

 When and how will you be notified?

-If the child's new name is approved, it will be registered in the CPR by the child's parish of residence/Southern Jutland municipality of birth, and you will receive a decision and a certificate of personal data in Digital Post.
+If the child's new name is approved, it will be registered in the CPR register by the child's parish of residence/Southern Jutland municipality of birth, and you will receive a decision and a Certificate of Personal Data in Digital Post.

-If you have applied on a printed form, you will receive a decision and a certificate of personal data by ordinary letter.
+If you have applied using an application on paper, you will receive a decision and a Certificate of Personal Data by post.

 > Find contact details for your child's parish of residence